FASTX-AI/FastChatV2/contributing/Internationalization/Add-New-Locale.md

 ### Additional Information

 - After submitting your Pull Request, please patiently wait for the project maintainers to review it.
-- If you encounter any issues, you can reach out to the LobeChat community for assistance.
+- If you encounter any issues, you can reach out to the FastChat community for assistance.
 - For more accurate results, ensure that your Pull Request is based on the latest main branch and stays in sync with the main branch.

-By following the above steps, you can successfully add new language support to LobeChat and ensure that the application provides a localized experience for more users.
+By following the above steps, you can successfully add new language support to FastChat and ensure that the application provides a localized experience for more users.